 We will choose a barrier of width $L$ and height $V_{0}$ centered at $x=0$, with a wavepacket prepared at $t=0$ to the left of the barrier.
 The simplest case is the rectangular potential

 although for numerical solutions it is convenient to employ the smooth barrier

 where $\alpha$ is the smoothness parameter.

 The phenomenon of Klein tunneling, that is undamped oscillating waves inside the barrier, is a well-known feature of the relativistic wave equations (see e.g. \cite{PRA}).
 This relies on the fact that plane waves of momentum $\sqrt{\left( E-V_{0}\right) ^{2}-m^{2}c^{4}}/c$ with $E>mc^{2}$ are solutions of the Klein-Gordon or Dirac equations inside a rectangular barrier, in particular for $V_{0}>2mc^{2}$, at which point the momentum is real and the total energy $E-V_{0}$ is negative.
 Klein tunneling cannot happen for the Salpeter equation, as we are restricted to positive energies.
-Only exponential waves can be admitted inside the barrier, as is the case for the non-relativistic Schr\"{o}dinger equation.
+Only exponential-type tunneling can be admitted inside the barrier, as is the case for the non-relativistic Schr\"{o}dinger equation.
 Another difference with the usual relativistic wave equations is that in the latter case, wave-packet propagation is causal, including in the presence of potential barriers \cite{math-new,us-new}; an initial wavepacket defined over a compact support will therefore never leak outside the light cone originating from the boundaries of the support.
 The Salpeter equation leaks outside the light-cone for free-space propagation \cite{hegerfeldt,heger-old,pavsic,us-dynamics}; given that the non-local pseudo-differential operator in Eq. (\ref{free}) characterizes the equation irrespective of whether a potential is present, we can expect that the transmitted wavepacket will also contain a fraction of the amplitude propagating outside the light-cone.